Sharp convergence rates of time discretization for stochastic time-fractional PDEs subject to additive space-time white noise: Introduction

 In this work, we focus on numerical approximation of the stochastic time-fractional PDE \eqref{Frac-SPDE2} with additive space-time white noise based on the convolution quadrature generated by the backward Euler method.
 In the case $\alpha\in(1,2)$ and $d=1$, rigorous error estimates for numerical solutions of \eqref{Frac-SPDE2} are carried out in \cite{KP} for the case of additive Gaussian noise in the general $Q$-Wiener process setting.
 For a space-time white noise, an almost optimal-order convergence rate for the time discretization error

-is proved \cite[Remark 4.7, with $\rho=\alpha$]{KP}) for arbitrarily small $\epsilon$, where $u(\cdot,t_n)$ and $u_n$ denote the mild solution and numerical solution of \eqref{Frac-SPDE2} at time $t_n$, respectively.
+is proved \cite[Remark 4.7, with $\rho=\alpha$]{KP}) for arbitrarily small $\epsilon>0$, where $u(\cdot,t_n)$ and $u_n$ denote the mild solution and numerical solution of \eqref{Frac-SPDE2} at time $t_n$, respectively.
+The estimate \eqref{Estimate-epsilon} is ``almost optimal'' in the sense that the optimal approximation theoretic error estimate for functions having the regularity of the solution $u$ does not have the $\epsilon$ term in the exponent.
 We are not aware of any rigorous numerical analyses in the case $\alpha\in(0,1)$.
-In the special case $\alpha=1$, error estimates for time discretization of the stochastic PDE \eqref{Frac-SPDE2} are proved in \cite{GyongyNualart1997} and \cite{DuZhang2002,Yan} for Rothe's method and the backward Euler method, respectively.
-In particular, the sharp convergence rate $O(\tau^{1/4})$ in time is proved for the expectation of the $L^2$ norm time discretization error \cite{AllenNovoselZhang1998}.
+In the case $\alpha=1$, error estimates for time discretization of the stochastic PDE \eqref{Frac-SPDE2} are proved in \cite{GyongyNualart1997} and \cite{AllenNovoselZhang1998,DuZhang2002,Gyongy1999,Yan} for Rothe's method and the backward Euler method, respectively, with different spatial discretization methods.
+In particular, the convergence rate $O(\tau^{\frac14})$ in time was proved, which corresponds to $\epsilon=0$ in \eqref{Estimate-epsilon}.
+Some modern references on numerical analysis for stochastsic PDEs in the case $\alpha=1$ include \cite{GWZ-2014,Jentzen-Kloeden-2016,Lord-Powell-Shardlow-2014,Zhang-Karniadakis-2017}.